jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 2. in command line (just as compile a .java file) type "./mgcheck.out filename.[extensjion]".
 DONE!

-3. This also has a search function and as well, a one time search, but can be terminated as usual: CTRL+C
+3. This also has a search function, a one time search, but can be terminated as usual: CTRL+C

 4. Compare to windows version, since this is a latest one, I made a little modification, so the filter here should be a little better.

 5. Because "." is massively used in programming as well as a part of a number, I decided to keep it.
 If for any reason you see "." along in the result, don't worry.
-It is should not be part of a number in the program.
+It should not be part of a number in the program.

 * Let me know if there is any bug that I want to fix ;)